 A typical electric water heater uses electric resistance coils to heat water at a coefficient of performance (COP) of 1.
-Heat pump water heaters (HPWH) use a refrigeration cycle to transfer heat from the air to the domestic water.
+Air source heat pump water heaters (HPWH) use a refrigeration cycle to transfer heat from the surrounding air to the domestic water.
 The typical average COP for a HPWH is about 2.5, so they require significantly less electricity to produce the same amount of hot water as a traditional electric water heater.
+There are two types of HPWH, those integrated with the heat pump and storage tank in the same unit, and those that are split into two sections (with the storage tank separate from the heat pump).
+The following addresses integrated HPWH.

-HPWH also reject cold air.
-As such, they need to be in an unconditioned space with good ventilation.
-Ideal locations are garages or large enclosed, unconditioned storage areas.
+HPWH reject cold air.
+As such, they need to be installed in an unconditioned space of about 750 cubic feet with good ventilation.
+Ideal locations are garages, large enclosed, unconditioned storage areas, or areas with excess heat such as a furnace or boiler room.4 The HPWH will also produce condensate so accommodations for draining the condensate need to be provided.

-Most HPHW operate effectively down to an air temperature of 40 °F. Below that temperature, an electric resistance booster heater is typically required to achieve full heating capacity.
+Most HPWH operate effectively down to an air temperature of 40 °F. Below that temperature, an electric resistance booster heater is typically required to achieve full heating capacity.
 It is critical that the HPWH controls are set up so that the electric resistance heat only engages when the air temperature is too cold for the HPWH to extract heat from it.
 HPWHs have a slow recovery.
-During periods of high demand, the recommended electric resistance heating element, if enabled, may be energized to maintain set point, thus reducing the overall efficiency of the unit.
+During periods of high demand, the electric resistance heating element, if enabled, may be energized to maintain set point, thus reducing the overall efficiency of the unit.
 It is recommended that a careful analysis of the hot water demand be conducted to determine if the application makes economic sense, and the HPWH heating capacity and storage are properly sized.